 Our European patents and patent applications could be challenged in the recently created Unified Patent Court (UPC) for the European Union, that is expected to be fully ratified in 2023.
 We may decide to opt out our European patents and patent applications from the UPC.
 However, if certain formalities and requirements are not met, our European patents and patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
 We cannot be certain that our European patents and patent applications will avoid falling under the jurisdiction of the UPC, if we decide to opt out of the UPC.
 Under the UPC, a granted European patent would be valid and enforceable in numerous European countries.
-A successful invalidity challenge to a European patent under the UPC would result in loss of patent protection in those European countries.
-Accordingly, a single proceeding under the UPC could result in the partial or complete loss of patent protection in numerous European countries, rather than in each validated European country separately as such patents always have been adjudicated.
+A successful invalidity challenge to a European patent under the UPC would result in loss of patent protection in those European countries, rather than in each validated European country separately as such patents always have been adjudicated.
 Such a loss of patent protection could have a material adverse impact on our business and our ability to commercialize our technology and product candidates and, resultantly, on our business, financial condition, prospects and results of operations.